 Cindy Luis is an award-winning journalist with over 40 years of newspaper experience in Hawaii, Guam and California.
-She recently retired from the Honolulu Star-Advertiser, the entity created by the merger of the Honolulu Star-Bulletin and Honolulu Advertiser in 2010; she had been with the Star-Bulletin since 1981.
+In 2020, she retired from the Honolulu Star-Advertiser, the entity created by the merger of the Honolulu Star-Bulletin and Honolulu Advertiser in 2010; she had been with the Star-Bulletin since 1981.
 She continues to write a monthly column and other freelance articles for the Star-Advertiser, and currently is helping with a documentary on Bluegrass Music in Hawaii.
 She was certified to be a docent at ‘Iolani Palace in January 2023.

 Luis was the first female in the Star-Bulletin sports department and, in 1999, became sports editor, the first woman to head a sports department in the state of Hawaii.
 While with the Star-Bulletin, she also was an assistant sports editor and weekly columnist, as well a beat writer for: the University of Hawaii women’s and men’s volleyball, men’s and women’s basketball and baseball teams; Division II colleges; and the Hawaii Islanders of the Triple A Pacific Coast League.

 Her popular blog “VolleyShots” existed for nearly 15 years through the Star-Bulletin/Star-Advertiser, a platform for all things volleyball — collegiate, professional, international and high school.
 Her reputation for excellence in volleyball coverage led to Luis being recognized by USA Volleyball and the American Volleyball Coaches Association, the latter twice as the national print journalist of the year.